 Members of the HMC, as well as stakeholders, met regularly to identify hazards, assess risks, review critical facilities, and assist at workshops or public events/hearings to organize, set-up, assist, and answer questions from the public.
 All members of the HMC had the opportunity to review the draft plan and assist with public outreach efforts and events.
-Table 2.1 below outlines the participation by each jurisdiction at various meetings held throughout the planning process.
+Table 2.4 below outlines the participation by each jurisdiction at various meetings held throughout the planning process.
 This does not reflect all planning activities conducted by the PT or HMC.
 There were various individual meetings between jurisdictions and the PT, phone calls, and other forms of correspondence that are not reflected here.
-All meeting materials, including agendas, notes, list of attendees, completed worksheets, and outreach notices for public meetings can be found in Appendix D.
+All meeting materials, including agendas, notes, list of attendees, completed worksheets, and outreach notices for public meetings can be found in Appendix D- Meeting Documentation.

-Table 2.3: Participation Matrix
+Table 2.4: Participation Matrix

 Participating Jurisdiction Kickoff Meeting 3/22 Risk & Capability Assessment 4/26 Public Outreach Strategy 6/21 Public Hearing #1 7/19 Public Hearing #2 7/20 Our Mitigation Strategy 10/4 Our Mitigation Strategy, Pt II 10/25 Plan Draft Review 1/24

 Austin County X x X X X x x X

 City of Bellville X X x

-City of Brazos Country x X x x X
+City of Brazos Country X X x х x

-City of Industry Х Х X X x Х
+City of Industry Х x X X х х

-City of San Felipe х X X x Х
+Town of San Felipe x X x х х

 City of Sealy X X X X X X X

-City of South Frydek х х X Х Х
+City of South Frydek X х X Х X

 City of Wallis X X X X X X

 Bellville ISD X X

 Sealy ISD X X

-Brazos ISD х X
+Brazos ISD Х x

-^{}Entered the plan on 9/23/2023
+\Entered the plan on 9/23/2023